Fleckism/SecurityPlus/3 Performing Security Assessments/3A Assess Organizational Security L3a.md

 [[Topology discovery]]* (or "footprinting") [1]**means scanning for hosts**, IP ranges, and routes between networks to map out the structure of the target network.
 Topology discovery can also be used to build an asset database and to identify non-authorized hosts (rogue system detection) or network configuration errors.

 Basic topology discovery tasks can be accomplished using the command line tools built into Windows and Linux.
-The following [[tools]] report the IP configuration and test connectivity on the local network segment or subnet.
+The following [[tool]] report the IP configuration and test connectivity on the local network segment or subnet.

 -   [[ipconfig]]—show the configuration assigned to network interface(s) in Windows, including the hardware or media access control (MAC) address, IPv4 and IPv6 addresses, **default gateway, and whether the address is static or assigned by DHCP.
 If the address is DHCP-assigned, the output also shows the address of the DHCP server that provided the lease (To detect spoofing).
 -   [[ifconfig]]—show the configuration assigned to network interface(s) in Linux.